KaranPatelDev/model-to-classify-waste-into-different-categories/README.md

    ```bash
    streamlit run deployment/app.py
    ```
-5. **Access the web application:**
+5. **Access the Ib application:**
    - Open your browser and navigate to `http://localhost:8501`.

 ## 🧠 The Brain Behind the Magic: InceptionV3

-This project leverages the powerful **InceptionV3** architecture, a state-of-the-art convolutional neural network designed for both efficiency and performance.
+This project leverages the poIrful **InceptionV3** architecture, a state-of-the-art convolutional neural network designed for both efficiency and performance.

 ### 🏗️ Architecture Overview